-Put those words at the top of a sheet of paper and start writing as many adjectives and adverbs that will describe your company and describe what makes your company stand out.
+Put those words at the top of a sheet of paper and start writing as many adjectives as possible and adverbs that will describe your company and describe what makes your company stand out.

 A business structure is the type of legal structure your company operates as.
 The type of structure you choose will determine what type of tax return forms you will need to file.

-Each has its own tax advantages based on your business type, liability and size.
+Each has its own tax advantages based on your business type, liability, and size.
 It is extremely important to educate yourself on the different structures and how taxes are paid and filed with each.

 For information on choosing a Business Structure check out the following sites.

-4. Apply for an EIN
+5. Apply for an EIN

 Estimated Cost: FREE!
 It is free to file for an Employer Identification Number with the IRS

-To apply for an EIN you will need to file a SS-4 with the IRS.
+To apply for an EIN, you will need to file a SS-4 with the IRS.
 It is free and simple to apply, so I highly recommend doing it now.

 There are a few ways to apply for your EIN.
 You can apply online (I highly recommend this option, you will receive your Number right away!), by fax, snail mail, or phone.
-The IRS has information on the options of filing here.
+The IRS has information on the options for filing here.

 To apply online you only need to be a business operating in the US.

-5. Get a Business License
+6. Get a Business License

 Estimated Cost: FREE – $50.
 This depends on whether your local municipality.

 The good news is there are no Federal Licensing requirements to start house a cleaning business, Yeah!
 (Another reason the cleaning industry is so easy to jump into!)
 But, some states and/or local municipalities may require a business or occupational license to conduct business in your area.